6 Continuous Probability

 1. Assume the distribution of female heights is approximated by a normal distribution with a mean of 64 inches and a standard deviation of 3 inches.
 If we pick a female at random, what is the probability that she is 5 feet or shorter?

-2. Assume the distribution of female heights is approximated by a normal distribution with a mean of 64 inches and a standard deviation of 3 inches.
+2. Assume the same distribution as the previous exercise.
 If we pick a female at random, what is the probability that she is 6 feet or taller?

-3. Assume the distribution of female heights is approximated by a normal distribution with a mean of 64 inches and a standard deviation of 3 inches.
+3. Assume the same distribution as the previous exercise.
 If we pick a female at random, what is the probability that she is between 61 and 67 inches?

 4. Repeat the exercise above, but convert everything to centimeters.
 That is, multiply every height, including the standard deviation, by 2.54.
 What is the answer now?

-5. Notice that the answer to the question does not change when you change units.
+5. Notice that the answers to the previous two exercises are identical even when you change units.
 This makes sense since the standard deviations from the average for an entry in a list are not affected by what units we use.
 In fact, if you look closely, you notice that 61 and 67 are both 1 SD away from the average.
-Compute the probability that a randomly picked, normally distributed random variable is within 1 SD from the average.
+Compute the probability that a randomly picked, normally distributed random outcome is within 1 SD of the average.

-6. To understand the mathematical rationale that explains why the answers to exercises 3, 4, and 5, suppose we have a random variable \(X\) with average \(\mu\) and standard error \(\sigma\) and that we ask what is the probability of \(X\) being smaller or equal to \(a\).
+6. To understand the mathematical rationale that explains why the answers to exercises 3, 4, and 5 are the same, suppose we have a random outcome \(X\) with average \(\mu\) and standard deviation \(\sigma\) and that we ask what the probability of \(X\) being smaller than or equal to \(a\) is.
 The probability is:

 \[ \mathrm{Pr}\left(\frac{X-\mu}{\sigma} \leq \frac{a-\mu}{\sigma} \right) \]

-The quantity on the left is a standard normal random variable.
-It has an average of 0 and a standard error of 1.
+The quantity on the left is a standard normal random outcome.
+It has an average of 0 and a standard deviation of 1.
 We will call it \(Z\):

 \[ \mathrm{Pr}\left(Z \leq \frac{a-\mu}{\sigma} \right) \]

-So, no matter the units, the probability of \(X\leq a\) is the same as the probability of a standard normal variable being less than \((a - \mu)/s\).
+So, no matter the units of \(X\), the probability of \(X\leq a\) is the same as the probability of a standard normal variable being less than \((a - \mu)/s\).

-If m is the average and s the standard error, which of the following R code would give us the right answer in every situation?
+If m is the average and s the standard deviation, which of the following R code would give us the right answer in every situation?

 1. mean(X <= a)